-- 4) Where work which has formed part of any jointly authored publications is included in this alternative style thesis, the Examiners will need to be able to identify the work directly attributable to the candidate to determine whether there is a substantially original contribution to the subject concerned and whether the candidate's own contribution is at the appropriate level to merit the award of the degree. - 5) To assist the Examiners with this, an outline of the nature and extent of the candidate's own contribution and the contribution of co-authors and other collaborators to the publications must be provided on the examination entry workflow. - 6) The above information regarding the publications used and the contributions of the other authors should also be included on page 2 of the thesis (intellectual property and publications page) along with a rationale for submitting the thesis in an alternative format and a brief summary of how the thesis has been constructed.
+- 4) Where work which has formed part of any jointly authored publications is included in this alternative style thesis, the Examiners will need to be able to identify the work directly attributable to the candidate to determine whether there is a substantially original contribution to the subject concerned and whether the candidate's own contribution is at the appropriate level to merit the award of the degree. - 5) To assist the Examiners with this, an outline of the nature and extent of the candidate's own contribution and the contribution of co-authors and other collaborators to the publications must be provided on the examination entry workflow.
+Another co-author to the papers must attest to the information provided (normally the Supervisor). - 6) The above information regarding the publications used and the contributions of the other authors should also be included on page 2 of the thesis (intellectual property and publications page) along with a rationale for submitting the thesis in an alternative format and a brief summary of how the thesis has been constructed.